 Drew relies on the involvement of its alumni, parents and friends to support the development of campus, affinity and regional programs that enrich the Drew community.
 Beyond giving, Drewids demonstrate their commitment through volunteering.
 Learn here about some of the many ways to contribute to Drew’s mission and enhance the experience of Drew students as well as Drew alumni, parents and friends.

 Each spring Drew celebrates the past, present and future of the University at Reunion.
 The success of any reunion depends in large part on the energy and enthusiasm of its volunteer leaders.
 Reunion class committees form in anticipation of their 5-year class reunions and work to promote attendance, plan special class events during the weekend and encourage giving to Drew in honor of their Reunion year.
 Support from committed volunteers puts the special touch on Reunion and ensures the weekend is the best it can be!
 A little bit of your time today can go a long way towards making memories that will last a lifetime.
-To learn more or volunteer, email the Office of Alumni and Parent Relations.
+To learn more or volunteer, email the Office of Alumni and Parent Communities..

 Class secretaries share and report classmates’ news.
 Volunteers collect updates to be shared in the digital Class Notes publication.
 Class secretaries are invited to attend Reunion for free in appreciation for their work throughout the year.

 Whether it is a new job, new family member, a marriage or a recent adventure—Drew wants to help share the excitement with fellow Drewids!